LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 %%Rendered_mechanical_structure_of_the_1D_sensor_(+cad)_model_with_different_parts_colored_separately,_and_universal_magnet_mount_shown_in_green.png%%

 Figure \ref{Rendered_mechanical_structure_of_the_1D_sensor_(+cad)_model_with_different_parts_colored_separately,_and_universal_magnet_mount_shown_in_green.png}, shows rendered view of the 1D-Single sensor (+cad) drawing, which is described in chapter \ref{d-single-sensor}.
 All parts are produced using 3D printing additive manufacturing process.
 The sensor circuit board is glued underneath the magnet holder.
 This is interchangeable, so different distances between sensor and magnet can be realised.
 The exchangeable magnetic holder (shown in green in Figure \ref{Rendered_mechanical_structure_of_the_1D_sensor_(+cad)_model_with_different_parts_colored_separately,_and_universal_magnet_mount_shown_in_green.png}) can be adapted to different magnets.
 It can be produced quickly due to the small number of parts used.
 The two recesses lock the magnet holder with the inserted magnet over the sensor.
+The mechanical design created is able to accommodate cylinders, cubes, up to a maximum length of *30mm*.
+Other magnet shapes require a modification of the base plate and the sensor holder.
-The specified tolerances allow the magnet to be inserted into the holder with repeat accuracy and without backlash.
+The specified tolerances of *0.45mm* allow the magnet to be inserted into the 3D printed holder with repeat accuracy and without backlash.
+This was accomplished with the help of tolerance tests for the 3D printing material used (+pla) and the 3D printer used *Voron 2.4 350mm* through several series of tests.
 This is important if several magnets must be measured, where the positioning over the sensor must always be the same.